![]() |

 Bangkok University |

-We found it too hot and cloying in the city!
-We also found it hard to breathe with the traffic pollution so we decided to stay for a few days to see a few Bangkok sights before leaving for the countryside.
+We found the city too hot and overwhelming.
+The traffic pollution made it difficult to breathe, so we decided to stay for a few days to explore some sights in Bangkok before heading to the countryside.
 We have a month ahead of us to travel!

 ![]() |